HuyaneMatsu/hata/docs/intro/Chapter2_commands.md

         result = ', '. join(args)
     await client.message_create(message.channel, result)
 ```
-By default the parser separate the message's content by words, but you can use double quote to alter this behaviour:
+By default the parser separates the message content by words but you can use double quote to alter this behaviour:

 | input	                            | output                                                |
 |-----------------------------------|-------------------------------------------------------|